oskar-codes/oskar-codes.github.io/README.md

 ## My projects

 ### Tile Swap
 [Tile Swap](/tile-swap) is a little puzzle game with random generation, which means there's an infinite amount of puzzles!

+### Webline
+[Tile Swap](/webline) is a web based terminal with lots of useful functions, like image to base64 conversion, client data fetching and much more!